bexem/Fetch-Latest-File/README.md

 ## Usage

-Once you've set up the custom component in your Home Assistant instance, you can call it using the service `files.fetch` with the following parameters:
+Once you've set up the custom component in your Home Assistant instance, you can call it using the service `latest.fetch` with the following parameters:

 - `directory`: The directory to search for files. *(Required)*
 - `filename`: The start of the file name to search for. *(Required)*